 Disc 6 - 8th JANUARY 1968 : STOCKHOLM - Sgt Pepper, EXP, Up From The Skies, Spanish Castle Magic, Foxy Lady, Little Wing, Fire, Catfish Blues, The Wind Cries Mary

 They're back yet again with a new 6 CD collection of pretty good audience recordings (except Disque 3 which is from FM radio).
-The Michael Jeffrey Estate have evidently exhausted their stock of quality recordings and now resort to putting out collections of sub-standard material.
+The Michael Jeffery Estate have evidently exhausted their stock of quality recordings and now resort to putting out collections of sub-standard material.
 I'm talking about sound quality there because the concert performances here are generally very good, capturing The Jimi Hendrix Experience in the relatively early days and full of fun.

-	This is evidently not from tapes that were in the possession of Michael Jeffrey when he passed away (plane crash in the seventies).
+This is evidently not from tapes that were in the possession of Michael Jeffery when he passed away (plane crash in the seventies).
 The people behind this are simply duplicating bootlegs.
 That was already the case with the 6 CD Winterland and Band Of Gypsys Fillmore sets from what I have been informed by fans who have analysed them.
 It is all getting very silly now.

 Again, this will no doubt anger the Hendrix Estate (they already won in court to stop Radioactive) but it will please many hungry fans, enabling them to get hold of rare material in one go.
 All of this can be found through trade or torrent sites for free of course.
 In the past, Radioactive made a point of "improving" the sound, it remains to be seen if that is the case here in relation to the usual bootleg material.

 Here is a run-down of the contents with more accurate venue details (this required a lot of concentration !).

 24TH MAY 1967 : Stora Scenen, Grona Lund, Tivoli Gargens, Stockholm